 “To him who overcomes I will grant to sit with Me on My throne, as I also overcame and sat down with My Father on His throne.”
 Revelation 3:21

-There isn’t much that Olivia and others with Down syndrome haven’t had to overcome and continue to overcome throughout their life, including the misconceptions that others sometimes have about this condition.
+There isn’t much that Olivia and others with Down syndrome haven’t had to overcome and continue to overcome throughout their life, including the misconceptions that others sometimes have about this condition and the labels they place on them.
 How awesome to know that they will sit down with Jesus on His throne!
 What a revelation!
 It brings me great joy because if anyone deserves to sit with Jesus on His throne, it’s Olivia and those like her, who have overcome so much in this life.
 She is much like a child in many ways, an innocence that she will carry throughout her life.

 “Jesus said, ‘Suffer the little children and forbid them not to come unto Me, for of such is the kingdom of God.'”
 Matthew 19:14 & Mark 10:14